RedRock5645/MimikyuPCB/README.md

 Slack username: Red Rock

 ## Description
  A hack club soldering project!
-I'm making a mimikyu key chain whose real eyes will light up and its body will vibrate.
+I'm making a mimikyu key chain whose real eyes will light up depending on the light and its body will vibrate.
+I really like pokemon, so that's the inspiration behind the design.

 ## Materials
  - 2x 5mm LEDs (same color hopefully)